wsargent/docker-cheat-sheet/README.md

 * [EXPOSE](https://docs.docker.com/engine/reference/builder/#expose) informs Docker that the container listens on the specified network ports at runtime.
 NOTE: does not actually make ports accessible.
 * [ENV](https://docs.docker.com/engine/reference/builder/#env) sets environment variable.
 * [ADD](https://docs.docker.com/engine/reference/builder/#add) copies new files, directories or remote file to container.
 Invalidates caches.
 Avoid `ADD` and use `COPY` instead.
 * [COPY](https://docs.docker.com/engine/reference/builder/#copy) copies new files or directories to container.
+Note that this only copies as root, so you have to chown manually regardless of your USER / WORKDIR setting.
+See https://github.com/moby/moby/issues/30110
 * [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) configures a container that will run as an executable.
 * [VOLUME](https://docs.docker.com/engine/reference/builder/#volume) creates a mount point for externally mounted volumes or other containers.
 * [USER](https://docs.docker.com/engine/reference/builder/#user) sets the user name for following RUN / CMD / ENTRYPOINT commands.